Generalization Bounds for Robust Contrastive Learning: From Theory to Practice: Experiments

-We experiment with incorporating a benign loss term in addition to the traditional adversarial loss.
-Surprisingly, as the benign loss weight increases, we improve both clean and robust accuracy of our model in the linear evaluation (LE) phase, both with and without adversarial training (AT).
-In addition, by applying SAM on the benign loss, we can increase the performance even further.
-The full results are reported in \cref{benign-table}.
+\textbf{Impact of the Benign Loss Term with SAM:} We experiment with incorporating a benign loss to the traditional adversarial loss.
+Surprisingly, as the benign loss weight increases, we improve both the clean and robust accuracy of our model in the linear evaluation (LE) phase, with and without adversarial training (AT), cf. green and red dashed lines in Fig. \ref{fig:ablation}.
+Additionally, applying SAM to the benign loss can increase the performance even further (cf. Fig. \ref{fig:SAM}).